 POL 382: Politics of Western Europe

 Politics 382 occasionally travels as a class to Strasbourg and Paris, France, for one week of site visits to French and European Union institutions and for meetings with European students and French, European, and American political leaders and diplomats.
 Course photo album from the last trip.

 POL 386: Politics of East Asia

 Seoul, South Korea.
 Last trip: Spring semester 2015.

-The course will tentatively travel to Taiwan in the fall 2021 semester.
+Course photo album from the last trip, to Seoul, South Korea.
+The course will tentatively travel to Taiwan at the end of the fall 2023 semester.